 Every year we plant lots more spring bulbs, and have more of a story to tell about snowdrops from our ongoing Welsh historic snowdrop hunt, (click here), so if you’d like to visit, why not plan a trip now with some friends?

 Admission is £4 per person visiting, which goes to the half a dozen charities which the NGS supports.
-If pre-ordered when arranging your visit, tea/coffee and a selection of home made cakes, or biscuits can be provided for visitors. (£3 for tea/cakes pp; or £1 for tea/biscuit pp).
+If pre-ordered when arranging your visit, tea or coffee and a selection of home made mini cakes can be provided for visitors. (£3 for tea or coffee and cakes pp)

 I also currently manage the website for the Carmarthenshire Meadows Group, (click here) which may be of interest to readers, and encouraging more flowers and other wildlife into our meadows is an ongoing project here.
 In 2016 we were one of about 100 locations across the UK which opened our meadows (and gardens as well) under the 2nd National Meadows Day initiative.
 We are repeating this on the first Saturday, July 1 st 2017 , when we shall open again by arrangement only, at 10.30 am, or 2.30 pm.

 Garden View pages accessed via the drop down boxes at the top of the home page are designed to give an idea of what you might expect to see through the seasons (as well as being a record for us of how the seasons vary year on year, and how the garden is inevitably changing over time).